sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-26_shri-vidyaranaya-yati-and-his-shrividyarnava.md

 +++
-title = "shrI vidyAraNaya yati and hisxa0shrIvidyArNava"
+title = "shrI vidyAraNaya yati and his shrIvidyArNava"

 +++
 The shrIvidyArNava is an excellent tAntric manual that was used as